spectralshift/audio_processing/README.md

 8 - Run the `process_audio.py` script on the new folder.
 This will split the file
     into the chunks in the annotation file.
-Use the optional `--min-duration` argument to control the minimum length (in seconds) of exported segments.
+Use the optional `--min-duration` argument to control the minimum length (in seconds) of exported segments (default is 0.75 seconds).

 ![Alt text](workflow.png)